Postgraduate Open Evening – 5 April

 Do you provide employability services?

-Our Faculty careers team provides support and guidance to students and we work with a partner organisation that specialises in helping to secure an industrial placement opportunity.
-However, it is your responsibility to secure a work placement in your second year.
+As well as support from the Faculty of Engineering and Science Placements Team, the University partners with an organisation that specialises in guiding students to secure an industrial practice placement.
+However, it is ultimately the student’s responsibility to secure an appropriate placement.
 This could be with a local or international employer in a relevant industrial sector.

-If a placement is not secured, it is still possible to graduate with an MSc in Engineering Management without Industrial Practice.
+If a placement is not secured, it is still possible to graduate with an MSc without the endorsement of Industrial Practice.

 Support and advice